 A weapons charge conviction can cause disruptions that follow you throughout your life.
-The charge will appear on background checks, which can make it difficult to find employment.
+For example, the charge will appear on background checks, making it difficult to find employment.
 You may also have trouble renting or buying a house with a weapons charge conviction.
-On your record.
-For that reason, it’s vital to know the common defenses against a weapons charge.

-- Self-defense: If you had reason to believe that you or another person were about to suffer serious bodily harm or death
+- You acted in self-defense: If you had reason to believe that you or another person were about to suffer serious bodily harm or death.

-- Accident: If you discharged a firearm accidentally, you had no criminal intent
+- The situation was accidental: If you discharged a firearm accidentally, you had no criminal intent.

-- You didn’t own the weapon: If you had a weapon on your person or vehicle but didn’t own the weapon, you may not have been aware of it
+- You didn’t own the weapon: If you had a gun on your person or vehicle but didn’t own the weapon, you may not have been aware of it.

-- Entrapment or police misconduct: If your weapons violation occurred due to entrapment or police misconduct, it may be thrown out
+- You experienced entrapment or police misconduct: If your weapons violation occurred due to entrapment or police misconduct, the court might throw it out.

-- Prosecutor misconduct: If the prosecutor tried to influence the jury in your case.
+- You faced prosecutor misconduct: If the prosecutor tried to influence the jury in your case.

-Contact a Los Angeles Weapons Charges Lawyer for FREE
+Contact Los Angeles Weapons Charges Lawyers for FREE

 At the Simmrin Law Group, we believe it is essential for you to understand how we can help in your particular case.
 For that reason, we offer a FREE initial consultation.